briandowns/safe_array_gen/README.md

 ## Usage

 sag is CLI driven and takes flags and arguments as input.
+It can be used for very simple use cases as demonstrated immediately below and more specific ones where custom names are required.

 E.g.